 Ancient City Temple with ornate golden roofs over water, Bangkok, Thailand.

 Get your booking confirmed instantly

-Experience Thailand’s vibrant culture through 116 miniature replicas of sacred monuments, ancient houses, floating markets, and more, all in one day!
+In just one day, explore Thailand’s vibrant culture with this experience featuring 116 miniature replicas of sacred monuments, ancient houses, and floating markets among other attractions.

-At Erawan Museum, explore the world's largest hand-carved three-headed elephant statue, view religious artifacts, and admire Thai art and architecture.
+At the world-renowned Erawan Museum, marvel at its largest hand-carved three-headed elephant statue while exploring a vast collection of religious artifacts along with Thai art and architecture.

-Choose to visit Ancient City (with or without meal), Erawan Museum, or both with a meal included.
+This ticket allows you to choose between visiting Ancient City (with or without meal), Erawan Museum, or both options including a meal.

-Access to daily cultural performances within Ancient City
+Access granted for daily cultural performances within the Ancient City zone

-Free audio guide in English, Chinese & Korean for Ancient City
+Use of free audio guide in English, Chinese & Korean at the Ancient City (based on option selected)

-Thai lunch buffet at Pavillion One restaurant (menu here) (as per option selected)
+One Thai lunch buffet served at Pavillion One restaurant (menu here), depending on chosen options

+Ancient City Temple with ornate golden roofs over water, Bangkok, Thailand.